No Self-Control

 November 3 - December 2, 2023

 No Self-Control is a conflation between intimacy and inaccessibility.
-The exhibition examines the fragility of the subject’s physical integrity and probes the bestial aspects of the ego.
+The exhibition examines the fragility of the subject's physical integrity and the violence latent in proximity.
 This inquiry is structured around situations of proximity that remain unresolved.

-The exhibited artworks prompt the viewer to confront the limits of bodies in palpable and visceral ways, calling for an embodied response.
+The selected works prompt the viewer to confront the limits of bodies in visceral ways.
 Images and objects resist stable distance, with some demanding close inspection while others repel approach through their material charge.
-As a result, viewing often requires physical adjustment, hesitation or rerouting within the gallery.
+As a result, viewing often requires physical adjustment, hesitation or rerouting within the exhibition space.

 Some pieces occupy the space with a sense of exposure rather than display.
 Rounded and hollowed sculptural forms sit low to the ground, suggesting bodily receptacles or organs emptied of function, while rigid vertical elements interrupt circulation and narrow the movement of the viewer.
 Fragile materials such as glass, resin, wax and plastic appear stretched, sealed or compressed, holding traces of touch, pressure and residue.